The Evolution of Ransomware & Its Effects

 To understand the impact of ransomware on businesses worldwide, you have to know about its initial development and emergence and its projected evolution.

 Ransomware is nothing more than simple extortion.
-It’s all about obtaining something, usually money, through treats.
+It’s all about obtaining something, usually money, through threats.
 In the case of ransomware, all your information (files, pictures, data, blueprints etc.) is encrypted and you cannot access it again unless you pay the ransom.
 This form of cybercrime has been around for decades, but as an Atlanta IT Consulting Firm, we have seen it become more prominent in recent times.

 I will never forget the dread I felt the first time I saw a ransomware infection.
 In front of me was the most simple and ingenious threat that I had encountered in 20 years of working in IT.
 This was a perfect crime.
 The money was to be transferred using non-traceable bitcoins in exchange for the encryption key.
 It was April 2014, and at the time, we had some sophisticated systems for backup in place to defend systems against normal virus attacks and equipment failure.
 We were able to restore the files to negate the ransom attack and were back in business at minimal cost.
 It led to a couple of hours of downtime at most.
 We had dodged a bullet this time.